Xesenix/webpack-scaffold/readme.md

 * [Ducks modular Redux](https://github.com/erikras/ducks-modular-redux)
 * [ReDucks](https://github.com/alexnm/re-ducks)

-## Localisation
+## Localization
-I am aiming to have each translations as seperate file loaded at runtime so I don't have to build project for each language.
+I am aiming to have each translations as separate file loaded at runtime so I don't have to build project for each language.

 * [gettext-extract](https://github.com/sinedied/gettext-extract)
 * [gettext-extractor](https://github.com/lukasgeiter/gettext-extractor)